nau/mermade/Readme.md

 where "ff" is the Merkle Root.

 This is not the most efficient way to store the tree, but it's simple, easy to implement, and it works.
 From this implementation it's trivial to derive both Merkle root and proofs.

+This implementation requires ~2*32 bytes per file, which is not too bad.

 If needed I can implement a "rolling" Merkle root computation, requiring ~2*log2(N) memory, where N is the number of files.

 ## Other

-In prod-level solution I would add logging, metrics, more tests, and better error handling, configuration, multiple clients, file sharing, merkle proofs recalculation on file changes, backpressure, rate limiting, etc.
+In prod-level solution I would add logging, metrics, more tests, better error handling, configuration, multiple clients, authentication and authorization, same files sharing, merkle proofs recalculation on file changes, backpressure, rate limiting, etc.

-I've implemented this in Rust mostly for fun, and because you use Rust internally.
-I'm not a Rust expert, so I'm sure there are many things I could do better.